 Yes, you can.
 The library is supported by Expo.
 The only requirement is to install it using expo CLI.
 Just like this - expo install @stripe/stripe-react-native.
 No additional native setup is needed.

-It even works well in Expo Snack so if you want to test the library and play with it a little you can use this example.
+It even works well in Expo Snack so if you want to test the library and play with it a little, you can use stripe-react-native-example.

 More information you can find in the official Expo guide.

 How can I ensure the migration won't break anything?